august-tengland/watt-village/README.md

-### WattVillage: A webb-based Community Energy Simulator
+### WattVillage: A webb-based Serious Game and Community Energy Simulator

 Created as part of Masters Thesis in Computer Science.